grnet/gnt-networking/docs/index.rst

  - Packet arrives at router
  - Router knows from proxy ARP that the IP is at DEV_MAC.
- - Router sends ethernet packet with tgt DEV_MAC
+ - Router sends Ethernet packet with tgt DEV_MAC
  - Host receives the packet from DEV interface
  - Traffic coming out DEV is routed via TABLE
    ``ip rule add dev DEV table TABLE``